danzel-crazy/fix-what-GR-MG-can-t-do/README.md

 <h1>Fix what GR-MG can't do</h1>

+## Motivation: Enable practical 3D image editing using pre-trained 2D models—so you can rotate any photo in 3D, no training needed.
+**Key wins:**
+- 3D-rotation consistency achieved using only 2D pre-trained networks
+- Real-world tests confirm robustness across diverse scenes

 ## Introduction
 GR-MG is a state-of-the-art robotics imitation learning model that has demonstrated exceptional performance on the CALVIN benchmark.
 However, we identified a performance discrepancy in specific tasks, particularly in "pushing objects to right".